CMU-BORG/GANGLIA/README.md

 - Important ongoing changes - GANGLIA.ipynb
   - Removed the need for jupyter-cadquery as it is unnecessary if already in a Python notebook
   - split the code into individually runnable sections
+  - created a GUI to replace some hard-coded GANGLIA code bits and for easier user input experience